 - Celebrate your achievements, no matter how small.
 Making a commitment to a healthier lifestyle is a tremendous achievement, even if your fitness goal is a little harder to reach than you first thought.
 Flip back to the start of your training diary and appreciate how far you’ve come.

 - Have a secondary fitness goal in mind.
-For example, if your ultimate goal is to lose 20kg, a loss of 15kg may be your secondary goal.
+For example, if your ultimate goal is to lose 20kg, an ability to jog for 20 minutes may be your secondary goal.
 Achieving this secondary goal is still a great success.

 - Don’t give up.
 You’re worth the effort.